PaNOSC-ViNYL/ase/doc/ase/structure.rst

 Common bulk crystals
 ====================

-.. autofunction:: ase.structure.bulk
+.. autofunction:: ase.lattice.bulk

 examples:

->>> from ase.structure import bulk
+>>> from ase.lattice import bulk
 >>> a1 = bulk('Cu', 'fcc', a=3.6)
 >>> a2 = bulk('Cu', 'fcc', a=3.6, orthorhombic=True)
 >>> a3 = bulk('Cu', 'fcc', a=3.6, cubic=True)